 She eyed him carefully as they crossed the manicured lawns back to her beat up car, but let it go for now.
 Michael, despite the turmoil of his life, was generally a good-natured kid.
 If something was bothering him, eventually he would cough it up.
 They had several hours before Bobbie’s shift ended.

-She tossed his backpack in the front seat and checked to make sure his booster seat was firmly attached.
+She tossed his back in the front seat and checked to make sure his booster seat was firmly attached.
 “How about a movie?” she offered.
 “We can stop on the way home and rent something.”

 “I guess,” he replied with a sigh.

 “Video games then?”
 She slid into the driver’s seat and started the car.
-“I’m sure we can get Lucas to set up his Sega or PlayStation downstairs.”
+“I’m sure we can get Lucas to set up his Sega or Playstation downstairs.”